DTel-HQ/dtel/Payment.md

 # Lottery!
 You can type `>lottery <Number of entries>` to enter the lottery.
-The draw is at Eastern Time 01:00 AM everyday.
+The draw is at CEST 01:00 AM everyday.
 Each entry cost 5 credits and the money goes into the jackpot.

 # How do I renew my number?